nextgis/docs_toolbox/source/tools.rst

 Hello, World!
 -----------------

-Operation for **testing** purposes.
-Return greeting string for given name.
+Allows to test Toolbox service.
+Returns greeting string for a given name.

+Input:

+* Name - please, type, how you want to be greeted.

+Output:

+* String with greeting "Hello, (your name)"

 Launch tool: https://toolbox.nextgis.com/operation/hello